Yoga for sciatica: Complete Yoga Therapy for Sciatica

 We recommend you to follow this practice slowly and mindfully.
 Overstretching or pressurizing any muscle can cause it to react strongly and move deeper into a contracted state creating even more discomfort.
 Approach this practice with caution and allow your body and your breath to be your guide.

-Scientific research on Yoga for Sciatica
+Scientific Research on Yoga for Sciatica

 A study published by Research Gate “Efficacy of Yogasana in the management of Sciatica” claims that yoga therapy/ Asana helps in reducing the sign and symptoms of Sciatica.